monodot/inky-frame/README.md

 # inky-frame

+This is the code for a personal dashboard on Pimoroni's Inky Frame e-paper display, which shows:

+- your GitHub issues in a particular Project
+- today's calendar events
+- the temperature outside (coming soon)

+It consists of:

+- the Exporter: a Python program that runs on your laptop, which fetches data from GitHub, formats it, and uploads it to a WebDAV server (I use [Fastmail][1]).
+This is designed to run as a cron job.

-A personal dashboard for the Pimoroni Inky Frame e-paper display that shows GitHub project issues and calendar events.
-The system fetches data from GitHub, processes it through a WebDAV server, and displays it beautifully on the e-paper screen.
+- the Client: code that runs on the Inky Frame which downloads the data from WebDAV, and displays it beautifully on the e-paper screen.

+Now you've no excuse not to know what's happening today. :)

 ```mermaid
 graph LR